Chicon (MH730r)

 Added Analysis:

-This is likely an apocopation for a name that was once a full calendrical name from the 260-day divinatory calendar, the tonalpohualli.
-Most likely, the name would have had a day name to accompany the number (such as 7-Ehecatl, or 7-cipactli, etc.), but the day name has dropped away.
+This is possibly an apocopation for a name that was once a full calendrical name from the 260-day divinatory calendar, the tonalpohualli.
+Most likely, the name would have had a day name to accompany the number (such as 7-Ehecatl, or 7-Cipactli, etc.), but the day name has dropped away.
 Other glyphs for Chicon appear below.
 These still have a notation of seven dots, but they lack the day name, which this one also lacks.

 Added Analysis, Credit: